mkumar73/beckernick.github.io/_posts/2017-02-22-one-dimensional-music-ranking.markdown

 ![png](/images/one_dimensional_music/cluster_metric_example.png?raw=True)

 It's clear that the triangle on the right is more compact than the triangle on the left.
-The red, blue, and green lines are much shorter.
+The red, blue, and green lines are much smaller.

-The Cluster Spread metric captures the compactness.
+The Cluster Spread metric captures that difference.
 The value for the right triangle is much smaller than the value for the left triangle, which means it's more compact.

 It's easy to see how this works in two dimensions.
 While I can't visualize how this works in eight dimensions, the logic extends perfectly.
 I can use my Cluster Spread metric to measure the spread of any set of points in 8-D space just like I did in the 2-D space above.